Course Listing

 Undergraduates who are interested in environmental sciences may also wish to take courses in:

-For a snapshot of courses being offered by Harvard School of Engineering over the next four years, visit our Multi-Year Course Planning tool.
+For a snapshot of courses offered by the Harvard School of Engineering over the next four years, visit our Multi-Year Course Planning tool.

 The Harvard University Center for the Environment (HUCE) has compiled a list of Harvard courses most relevant to environmental studies.
 Visit the HUCE Course Guide for details.